bjackman/locali-ci/README.md

  - (Nice to have: avoid creating worktrees if they aren't actually to be used).
  - (Nice to have: let jobs that don't need worktrees start before worktrees are ready).

+Probably sketchy design choices:

+ - Test scripts are shut down by sending `SIGTERM` to the _whole process group_.
+   The rationale for this is that it's kinda annoying to write a bash script that actually shuts down cleanly on `SIGTERM` otherwise - if you do any background stuff then it will just leak.

+   I think this is probably just a symptom of me not really knowing how to do Unix programming properly, I dunno.
+It probably needs to change.

 My janky test command:

 ```